TryHackMe - BankGPT Write-Up

 Room: https://tryhackme.com/room/bankgpt

-Topic: Prompt Injection • LLM Security • Context-Based Influence
+Topic: Prompt Injection • LLM Security • Context-Based Manipulation

 🔍 Challenge Overview